Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 ## Flipper Zero

+### Is the Flipper Zero sold on Amazon or AliExpress?

+**No**.

+<u>Those shops are run by scalpers/unauthorized resellers</u>, so you will be charged more money than the device is worth or potentially scammed.

+Additionally, you **will lose your year long warranty** by buying from these shops.

+See the **[offical flipper zero how to buy site](https://flipperzero.one/how-to-buy)** for trusted sellers.

 ### What can the Flipper Zero do?
 All of the cool things the device can do are nicely laid out in the [**official docs**](https://docs.flipper.net)!